-Educational Purpose/Responsible Use: School technology is to be used to enhance student learning.
+Educational Purpose/ Responsible Use: Technology is to be used to enhance student learning.
 Students are able to access social networking and gaming sites only under the guidance and supervision of the teacher for the educational outcomes identified within the lesson and given appropriate age.

 Copyright/Intellectual Property and Identity: All sources obtained for teacher and student work should be properly cited.
-Users are to respect the rights of and the intellectual property of others in accordance with Federal Copyright Law.
-Transferring copyrighted material to or from a school without expressed permission of the owner is a violation of Federal Law.
+Users are to respect the rights and intellectual property of others in accordance with Federal Copyright Law.
+Transferring copyrighted material to or from a school without express permission of the owner is a violation of Federal Law and could result in copyright infringement claims.